Melindrea/static-sites/content/antoniusm.se/posts/revision/003-language.md

 Next up, problematic words.
 This is a lot harder, and goes back to knowing the meaning and the etymology of the words you're using, to do your best to avoid furthering bad stereotypes.
 As an example, let us go with a series of words that all have some meaning of "swindle".

-* Gyp, gip, jip: from the term gypsy, a racial slur for a member of the Romani people, meaning to swindle someone
+* Gyp, gip, jip: from the term gypsy--a sometimes slur for a member of the Romani--, meaning to swindle someone
 * Jew: etymology fairly clear, meaning to defraud someone
 * Welsh: once again, etymology fairly clear, meaning to "swindle by defaulting on a debt"